ozjongwon/cljangular/README.md

 # Cljangular, macros for AngularJS programming in ClojureScript

-After playing with gyr(https://github.com/purnam/gyr), I decided to wrote some helper macros for AngularJS programming in ClojureScript.
+After playing with gyr(https://github.com/purnam/gyr), I decided to write some helper macros for AngularJS programming in ClojureScript.

 ## Usage